Where to get a business loan

 When you’re ready to choose a lender, start by assessing your needs and decide on a loan amount.
 If you need a sizable loan — think $500,000 or more — you may have more luck with a traditional bank or credit union than an online lender or nonprofit.

-Examining your financial health to determine which loans could be a good fit is equally important.
+- Examine your financial health and review lender requirements.
+This can help you determine which loans could be a good fit.
 Most lenders have a credit score, debt-to-income, annual revenue and time in business requirement.
-If your business struggles in these areas, you may still qualify for shorter-term, higher-interest options.
+If your business struggles in these areas, you may still qualify for short-term loans or alternative lending options.
 Also, some lenders specialize in working with startups.
+Along with reviewing requirements, consider using a business loan calculator to ensure you know what repayments your business budget can afford.

-The next step is to get pre-qualified or pre-approved online with lenders on your shortlist.
-Some lenders allow you to view potential loan offers, including monthly payments, repayment periods and interest rates, without impacting your credit score.
+- Get prequalified or preapproved.
+Some lenders allow you to view potential loan offers without impacting your credit score, including monthly payments, repayment periods and interest rates.
 If you have this option, comparing loan offers before applying will help you decide which lender offers the best deal.
 You’ll also avoid applying with lenders who aren’t a good fit.

 Ultimately, a business loan from a traditional lender or credit union is best for established companies operating profitably.
 Your credit health is equally important — it must be up to par to qualify for the most competitive terms.